Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 Projects Blocked

-Rezoning Notice High Influence
+Rezoning High Influence

-Special Use Permit Meaningful Input
+Special Use Permit Can Add Conditions

-Variance Limited Influence
+Variance Limited Input

 "Information services facility"